Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

    The procedure has been tested using Ubuntu 22.04 as OS on the jump host VM.

-The VPN is based on OpenVPN, with clients and server are configured to use TCP protocol.
+The VPN relies on OpenVPN, with both client and server configured to use the TCP protocol.

 We exploit a PAM plugin to enable authentication through OpenID Connect, exploiting Oauth2 device flow: